asynts/pico-os/Docs/Debug/Resolved/0012_blocking-default-thread.md

 ### Ideas

--   I should not print out the state of the scheduler, that is no longer necessary.

 ### Theories

 ### Actions

 -   I added a fallback thread that can be scheduled if the default thread is blocked.

+-   I ensured that `m_enabled` isn't disabled if we could block on a mutex.